noahehall/theBookOfNoah/linux/docker/docker_new.md

     -
 ## docker networking
   - docker creates a bridge network to connect all of the running containers to the host computers network
   - single-host virtual networks
     - local virtual networks are used to provide container isolation
-  - default stack
     - local to the machine where docker is installed
     - made up of routes between participating containers and the wider network where the host is attached
+    - the connection between interfaces describe how exposed or isolated a specific network container is from the rest of the network
+    - netowrk exposure/isolation is provided by the hosts firewall rules
+    - default stack
       - container X network
         - loopback interface
         - private (ethernet) interface
           - links to the virtual interface in the hosts namespace
           - assigned a unique private IP address
-        - not directly reachable from the external network
+          - not directly reachable from the external network\
+          - docker uses kernel namespaces to create each virtual private interface
       - operating system network
         - container X virtual interface
         - docker bridge virtual interface (docker0)
           - routes connections to the external network and each container interfaces]
             - analagous topp yur home router
-        -
         - logical host interface
       - physical network interface
   - multi-host virtual networks
     - provide an overlay where any container on a paritcipating host can have its on routable IP address from any other container in the network

 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images